The Impact of Your Social Media on Your Career

 Final Thoughts

 If you want to get hired for your dream job, you should be careful with what you post online.
 You must create a professional image corresponding to your skills and experience.
-And if you know what to post and what not to post, your chances of having a perfect online profile for the recruiters are quite high.
+And if you know what to post and what not to post, your chances of having a perfect online profile for the recruiters are pretty high.